QuentinLaborde-ENS/Multicriteria_Semantic_Representation_of_Eye_Tracking_Data/README.md

 ### Command-line Arguments

-You can specify the dataset and the method as command-line arguments:
+You can specify the dataset as command-line arguments:
 - `--ETRA` : use the **ETRA** dataset
 - `--CLDRIVE` : use the **CLDrive** dataset
 - `--GAZEBASE` : use the **GazeBase** dataset